marviano/marviano-pos/README.md

 ## 🏗️ System Architecture

-### Hard-coded Configuration
+### Business ID Configuration
+- **Business ID**: Now dynamically uses `user.selectedBusinessId` from the authenticated user
+  - The system supports multiple businesses through user business selection during login
+  - All components, API routes, and database queries use the selected business ID
-- **Business ID**: Currently hard-coded to `business_id = 14` for all product operations
+  - Fallback to `business_id = 14` for backward compatibility when not set
-  - This affects: Category loading, product fetching, and all POS operations
-  - Location: API routes and POS page components
+  - Location: All React components, API routes, and Electron IPC handlers accept dynamic businessId
-  - Files affected:
-    - `src/app/api/categories/route.ts` - Category fetching
-    - `src/app/api/products/route.ts` - Product fetching
-  - TODO: Implement dynamic business selection in the future

 ## 🎨 POS Interface Layout